SoNotWildTurtle/imp/GOALS.md

 - Offer environment and security level options when creating intelligence profiles.
 - Enable conversation-driven creation of intelligence profiles so users can build them interactively during chat sessions.
+- Analyze chat tone to adjust personality of created intelligences.